Rakuten Kobo's Plattform Revolution: Empowerment through Smart, Personalized and Connected Reading

 Existing or New

-Free vs Premium Subscription
+Free vs Kobo Plus Subscription

 Must-Have vs Nice-to-Have